Interferons (Alfa, Beta)

 Combination of Interferon Beta-1b, Lopinavir/Ritonavir, and Ribavirin in the Treatment of Hospitalized Patients With COVID-19

-The time to a negative result on a polymerase chain reaction SARS-CoV-2 test on an NP swab (the primary endpoint) was shorter in the combination therapy group than in the control group (median 7 days vs. 12 days, P = 0.001).
-The combination group had more rapid clinical improvement as assessed by the National Early Warning Score (NEWS) 2 and Sequential Organ Failure Assessment (SOFA) score and a shorter hospital stay (9 days vs. 14.5 days, P = 0.016).
+The time to a negative result on a polymerase chain reaction SARS-CoV-2 test on an NP swab (the primary endpoint) was shorter in the combination therapy group than in the control group (median of 7 days vs. 12 days; P = 0.001).
+The combination group had more rapid clinical improvement as assessed by the National Early Warning Score (NEWS) 2 and Sequential Organ Failure Assessment (SOFA) score and a shorter hospital stay (median of 9 days for the combination group vs. 14.5 days for the control group; P = 0.016).
 There was no difference in oxygen use between the groups.
-The antiviral and clinical effect was more pronounced in the patients hospitalized within 7 days of symptom onset suggesting that interferon beta-1b with or without ribavirin was the critical component of the combination antiviral therapy.
-The study provides no information about the effect of interferon beta-1b when administered ≥7 days after symptom onset.1
+The antiviral and clinical effect was more pronounced in the patients hospitalized within 7 days of symptom onset, suggesting that interferon beta-1b with or without ribavirin was the critical component of the combination antiviral therapy.
+The study provides no information about the effect of interferon beta-1b when administered ≥7 days after symptom onset.3

-In a retrospective cohort study of 77 adults with moderate COVID-19 in China, participants were treated with nebulized interferon alfa-2b, nebulized interferon alfa-2b with umifenovir (not available in the United States), or umifenovir only.
+In a retrospective cohort study of 77 adults with moderate COVID-19 in China, participants were treated with nebulized interferon alfa-2b, nebulized interferon alfa-2b with umifenovir, or umifenovir only.
 The time to viral clearance in the upper respiratory tract and reduction in systemic inflammation was faster in the interferon alfa-2b groups than in the umifenovir only group.
-However, the results of this study are difficult to interpret because participants in the interferon alfa-2b with umifenovir group were substantially younger than those in the umifenovir only group (mean age 40 years vs. 65 years) and had fewer comorbidities (15% vs. 54%) at study entry.
-The nebulized interferon alfa-2b formulation is not approved by the Food and Drug Administration for use in the United States.2
+However, the results of this study are difficult to interpret because participants in the interferon alfa-2b with umifenovir group were substantially younger than those in the umifenovir only group (mean age of 40 years in the interferon alfa-2b with umifenovir group vs. 65 years in the umifenovir only group) and had fewer comorbidities (15% in the interferon alfa-2b with umifenovir group vs. 54% in the umifenovir only group) at study entry.
+The nebulized interferon alfa-2b formulation is not approved by the Food and Drug Administration for use in the United States.4

 Clinical Data for SARS and MERS

-Interferon-beta used alone and in combination with ribavirin in patients with SARS and MERS has failed to show a significant positive effect on clinical outcomes.4-8
+Interferon beta used alone and in combination with ribavirin in patients with SARS and MERS has failed to show a significant positive effect on clinical outcomes.5-9

-In a retrospective observational analysis of 350 critically ill patients with MERS5 from 14 hospitals in Saudi Arabia, mortality was higher among patients who received ribavirin and interferon (beta-1a, alfa-2a, or alfa-2b) than among those who did not receive either drug.
+In a retrospective observational analysis of 350 critically ill patients with MERS6 from 14 hospitals in Saudi Arabia, the mortality rate was higher among patients who received ribavirin and interferon (beta-1a, alfa-2a, or alfa-2b) than among those who did not receive either drug.

-A randomized clinical trial that included 301 patients with acute respiratory distress syndrome9 found that intravenous interferon beta-1a had no benefit over placebo as measured by ventilator-free days over a 28-day period (median of 10.0 days vs. 8.5 days, respectively) or mortality (26.4% vs. 23.0%, respectively).
+A randomized clinical trial that included 301 patients with acute respiratory distress syndrome10 found that intravenous interferon beta-1a had no benefit over placebo as measured by ventilator-free days over a 28-day period (median of 10.0 days in the interferon beta-1a group vs. 8.5 days in the placebo group) or mortality (26.4% in the interferon beta-1a group vs. 23.0% in the placebo group).

 See ClinicalTrials.gov for a list of ongoing clinical trials for interferon and COVID-19.

-The most frequent adverse effects of interferon-alfa include flu-like symptoms, nausea, fatigue, weight loss, hematological toxicities, elevated transaminases, and psychiatric problems (depression and suicidal ideation).
-Interferon-beta is better tolerated than interferon-alfa.
+The most frequent adverse effects of interferon alfa include flu-like symptoms, nausea, fatigue, weight loss, hematological toxicities, elevated transaminases, and psychiatric problems (e.g., depression and suicidal ideation).
+Interferon beta is better tolerated than interferon alfa.11,12

-The most serious drug-drug interactions with interferons are the potential for added toxicity with other immunomodulators and chemotherapeutic agents.
+The most serious drug-drug interactions with interferons are the potential for added toxicity with concomitant use of other immunomodulators and chemotherapeutic agents.11,12

 Considerations in Pregnancy

-Data from several large pregnancy registries did not demonstrate an association between exposure to interferon beta-1b preconception or during pregnancy and an increased risk of adverse birth outcomes (e.g., spontaneous abortion, congenital anomaly), and exposure did not influence birth weight, height, or head circumference.
+Analysis of data from several large pregnancy registries did not demonstrate an association between exposure to interferon beta-1b preconception or during pregnancy and an increased risk of adverse birth outcomes (e.g., spontaneous abortion, congenital anomaly),13,14 and exposure did not influence birth weight, height, or head circumference.15

 Considerations in Children